 The Derby proved a wonderful start to the training career of Bill Chaffe junior, who was just thirty-two and had only held a trainer’s licence for two years.
 The son of the veteran pony trainer of the same name, he trained at Hawkesbury, on the old Clarendon course.
 The younger Chaffe had been encouraged by his father to overlook the deformed hocks and peculiar gait of Channel Rise as a yearling to pay just 600 guineas for him.
 At the same sales, the most expensive of the Channel Swell yearlings had sold for 2700 guineas.
 Chaffe bought the relatively cheap colt on behalf of Bill Clarke, a city service station proprietor who raced him in partnership with his wife.
 Alas, Mr Clarke was denied the pleasure of personally receiving the Derby trophy at the official presentation, having loaned his admission ticket to his wife earlier in the day, and then been unable to find her immediately after the race.

 He wasn’t an immediate success, but after accepting advice to modify his monkey crouch and drop his stirrups two holes, he quickly made his mark.
 Although not possessed of an elegant style, he was a strong, punishing rider and horses galloped well for him.
 The Derby would come to be seen as the pinnacle of his life in the saddle, and his only prior major successes had been when he partnered Careless in the Hobartville Stakes and Rim Boy in the Doomben Ten Thousand the previous year.
 Smith would finish the 1951-52 racing season as runner-up to Neville Sellwood in the Sydney jockeys’ premiership, with forty-four winners compared to Sellwood’s sixty-three.
 In a truncated career Smith, acting upon medical advice was eventually forced to resign his licence at the age of just twenty-five.
 It came after a series of nasty falls including on High Law in the 1953 A.J.C.
 Epsom Handicap and finally at Hawkesbury in January the following year, when he fell on Beau Vista in a lowly maiden handicap.
-Having grown up on the land, Smith returned to the land to live the life of a wealthy grazier running both sheep and cattle on six thousand acres at Manilla, N.S.W.
+Having grown up on the land, Smith returned to the land.
+Having made his money, saved it, and invested it wisely, Smith retired from the Turf to live the life of a wealthy grazier running sheep and cattle on six thousand acres at Bendemeer near Tamworth, in northern N.S.W.

 Channel Rise must rank as one of the poorest winners ever of the A.J.C.
 Derby.
 Even before his finest hour at Randwick, the colt’s bad legs had plagued his training regimen, and he was prone to lameness, a plight that became even more pronounced after his classic victory.
 In twenty-nine starts afterwards, he failed to win again and in fact only once more returned any prize money at all, when third in a weak mile handicap at Newcastle when weighted near the limit.
 It was after finishing an inglorious last in a Newcastle handicap as a six-year-old stallion that he was retired.
 Although he was given a few mares at the Bringelly property of Mr and Mrs R. W. Farrell, not surprisingly he failed to make any mark as a stallion.